 Design Philosophy

 Kazuyo Sejima has been known to challenge the traditional conventions of the design process.
-At the core of her craft is the experience of the occupant, and the relationship with their surroundings.
-It’s been stated on most occasions that Sejima takes inspiration from the building’s site and its surroundings before starting off any project.
+At the core of her craft is the experience of the occupant and their relationship with the surroundings.
+As stated on most occasions that Sejima takes inspiration from the building’s site and its surroundings before starting any project.
+She designs her buildings to integrate and bring people together through open spaces that connect the interior and exterior.

 “In the past, I would try to understand the overall character of a building’s environment and use this abstract idea to develop a design.
-Today, I try to create spaces that are more precisely adapted to the variable character of a neighbourhood.”
+Today, I try to create spaces that are more precisely adapted to the variable character of a neighborhood.”

 Notable Work